Thahit/DataVis/README.md

 ![3](/Ex3/k_Medoids.jpg)

 For anyone reading this.
 Sorry for the spelling mistakes that might be there.
-It wasn't a priority to me + some of the mistakes in the comments are not from me.
+It wasn't a priority to me + some of the mistakes in the comments are not from me but from the instructions.